pluralsight/guides/how-to-create-a-calculator-application-with-ionic-framework-by-using-ionic-creator-for-ui/article.md

 Next, according to our mockup, we should add buttons that would represent the digits from **0** to **9**, and the buttons that would represent adding (**+**), substracting (**-**), multiplying (**x**) and dividing (**/**) operations.
 Also, we will need the equals button (**=**) and a clear button (**C**).

 In the first row we need to have 4 buttons, the ones representing digits 7, 8, 9 and one representing a dividing operation.
-To acomplish this, we will use a **Button Bar** component from the Components panel so that we'll drag&amp;drop it just below the Input field on the screen.
+To accomplish this, we will use a **Button Bar** component from the Components panel so that we'll drag&amp;drop it just below the Input field on the screen.
 You should see something like this now in your Ionic Creator window:

 ![](http://i.imgur.com/CVcreWF.jpg)